GrepRunRepeat/voice-to-x/README.md

 ### Running in the background

-No hotkey, no keyboard capture, so this runs fine as a launchd agent.
+Also runs as a launchd agent.

 `~/Library/LaunchAgents/com.yourname.voicetox.plist`: